 The purpose of this Guideline is to set out the FSC's expectations with respect to (a) certain aspects of the actuarial valuation and (b) the form and content of the Appointed Actuary's Report ("AAR") produced in accordance with Section 44(12) of the Act.
 It sets out the information to be presented, including information on the results of certain supplementary calculations, and covers the nature of the discussions to be included.
-The AAR is a detailed report that comprehensively documents, among other things, the following:
+This Guideline is based on the Memorandum to the Appointed Actuary issued in 2023 by the Office of the Superintendent of Financial Institutions (OSFI) in Canada.
+It has been updated to reflect the changes introduced in the OSFI Memorandum to the Appointed Actuary (2024).